xmacex/xmacex.github.io/README.md

 ### 2019 at The Royal Academy of Fine Arts, Copenhagen

 - Patterns of Resistance, with Laboratory of Aesthetics and Ecology.

-I am proud to say that my first professional gig in academia in 2014 was at the European Humanities University of Minsk, in exile in Vilnius.